EU NIS2 Directive — Transport Sector Requirements

 What is EU NIS2 Directive — Transport Sector Requirements?

-EU NIS2 Directive — Transport Sector Requirements is a compliance framework from European Union with 6 domains and 36 controls.
-The NIS2 Directive (Directive 2022/2555) includes transport as an essential sector requiring enhanced cybersecurity measures.
-This covers air transport (carriers, airports, ATMS), rail transport (operators, infrastructure managers), water transport (shipping companies, ports, VTS), and road transport (ITS operators, road authorities).
-Transport entities must implement risk management measures, incident reporting, supply chain security, and business continuity.
-National transposition deadline was October 17, 2024.
+EU NIS2 Directive — Transport Sector Requirements is a compliance framework from European Union with 23 domains and 58 controls.
+The NIS2 Directive (Directive (EU) 2022/2555) designates the transport sector as an essential entity category, requiring enhanced cybersecurity measures.
+This includes air transport (carriers, airports, air traffic management systems), rail transport (operators, infrastructure managers), water transport (shipping companies, ports, vessel traffic services), and road transport (operators of road infrastructure and intelligent transport systems).
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU NIS2 Directive — Transport Sector Requirements have?